RAISE Act: Provisions and analysis

 The bill would cut legal immigration by half, reducing the number of green cards from more than 1 million to about 500,000.
-The bill will remove pathway for US citizens to sponsor their parent.
-It will also remove pathways for siblings and adult children of U.S. citizens and legal permanent residents to apply for permanent lawful residency status in the U.S., limiting the family path to spouses and minor children.
+The bill would remove the pathway for US citizens to sponsor their parent.
+It would also remove pathways for siblings and adult children of U.S. citizens and legal permanent residents to apply for permanent lawful residency status in the U.S., limiting the family path to spouses and minor children.
 The bill would also impose a cap of 50,000 refugee admissions a year and would end the visa diversity lottery.

 In promoting the legislation, Trump administration officials contend that the bill would increase economic growth and increase wages.
 This contention was challenged by economists, who "overwhelmingly predict" that cuts in immigration would have a negative impact on GDP growth.
 In April 2017, a group of more than 1,400 economists, with views ranging across the political spectrum, sent an open letter to Trump noting the "near universal agreement" on "the broad economic benefit that immigrants to this country bring" and urging him not to seek immigration cuts.
 The Penn Wharton Budget Model projects that the RAISE Act would increase per-capita GDP by 0.02 percent in the first decade, before falling in the long run by 2040.
 Cato Institute immigration policy analyst Alex Nowrasteh said that the legislation "would do nothing to boost skilled immigration and it will only increase the proportion of employment-based green cards by cutting other green cards.
 Saying otherwise is grossly deceptive marketing."

 The "only evidence that the administration has cited as justifying its proposals" is the work of economist George Borjas, who has defended the bill, arguing that it "makes sense" and that "low-skill immigration, which would likely suffer the largest cuts in the proposed bill, imposes costs on taxpayers and it imposes costs on low-skill workers already here."
 Other economists have sharply contested Borjas's conclusions; economist Giovanni Peri stated that "The average American worker is more likely to lose than to gain from immigration restrictions" and "most studies put the negative impact on low-skilled wages closer to zero," and Michael Clemens argues that Borjas's position is based on a study with critical flaws.